 But some activists, journalists, and academics have recently made widely seen and circulated claims that several climate tipping points may have already been triggered and that devastating warming is now almost inevitable.
 Commonly discussed scenarios include:

-- An ice-free Arctic will happen within the next few years and trigger a “Blue Ocean Event”, leading to a sudden and devastating increase in global warming
+- An ice-free Arctic will happen within the next few years and trigger a “Blue Ocean Event”, leading to a sudden and devastating increase in global warming or massive crop failures

 - A “Methane Bomb” scenario, in which vast amounts of the potent greenhouse gas methane is released soon from the Arctic, triggering sudden catastrophic warming